jtompkin/goclacker/README.md

 Type a number and press enter to push it to the stack.
 Type an operator and press enter to execute that operator on the stack.
 Enter `help` to see available operators.
-Enter mutliple commands separated by a space and press enter to execute them in order.
+Enter multiple commands separated by a space and press enter to execute them in order.

 ## Prompt